 The good news is that with a few lifestyle changes, you can reduce your risk of heart disease and stay healthy.
 One of the best ways to do so is through regular exercise.
 According to the American Heart Association, a sedentary lifestyle is one of the top five risk factors for cardiovascular disease and over 250,000 U.S. deaths each year can be attributed to a lack of regular physical activity.
 Exercising 30 minutes a day five days a week can help strengthen your heart, lower blood pressure and cholesterol, and reduce your risk of heart disease.
 And it’s good for your mental health too!

 Need help getting started?
 We’ve got you covered.
-Try these 10 exercises from Michael Richardson, MD, to get your heart rate up at home.
+Try these 10 exercises to get your heart rate up at home.
 Do each exercise for one minute and rest for a minute after completing the entire circuit.
 Repeat the circuit 3 times.

 Stand with your feet hip-width apart.
 Hold your hands out at your side as if you are holding a jump rope and begin jumping the invisible rope.
 You can jump with two feet or alternate feet as you like.
 Have fun with it!